+

 Frequently Asked Questions — Plus Sign in Morse Code

-To send a Plus Sign: short tap, then long press, then short tap, then long press, then short tap.
-Punctuation in Morse code uses 5-6 signals.
+To send the plus sign: short tap, then long press, then short tap, then long press, then short tap.
+Keep one unit of silence between each signal and three units between this character and the next.

 ✓ Copied!